 Only the Importer of Record is eligible for the Deduction of Import JCT - Japan Consumption Tax

-Last Updated on May 1, 2024 by SK ADVISORY INC
+Last Updated on April 17, 2025 by SK ADVISORY INC

 In Japan, only the Importer of Record (IOR) is eligible to deduct input (import) consumption tax in principle.

+The taxpayer liable for the Japan Consumption Tax on Imported Goods from the bonded area, and is considered the importer under Japanese customs law.
 Under customs law, the importer is defined as the taxpayer, known as the “Importer of Record - IOR” (Customs Law Articles 6 and 7(1), Basic Customs Notification 7-1).

 Since the Importer of Record (IOR) is liable for the tax on taxable goods, such an entity, as a business, is eligible to deduct the related Japan Consumption Tax under the Consumption Tax Law (Consumption Tax Law Article 30, Paragraphs 1(3) and (4)).

 As of October 1, 2023, amendments to the Customs Regulations have tightened the definition of who can be an "Importer of Record (IOR)".
 Only those involved in the transaction, such as buyers who import through sales transactions or those with ownership and disposal rights over the goods, are allowed.
 Third parties uninvolved in the transaction cannot be Importers of Record (IOR).
+Foreign corporations without a physical presence in Japan (non-residents) can use our Attorney for Customs Procedures (ACP) service, allowing non-residents themselves to become Importer of Record (IOR) and deduct (or refund) import Consumption Tax.

 Case of Different Substantial Importer and Importer of Record

 According to the Tokyo District Court decision on February 20, 2008, "In principle, a tax system where taxable entrepreneurs themselves deduct the taxes paid at the import stage should be assumed.
 Unless there are special circumstances, it should be understood that a plaintiff who is not the importer of record will not have their consumption tax deductible."
 It indicates that tax declarations made in the name of a third party are not intended by law.
+We can learn from this court case that only the Importer of Record (IOR) has the right to deduct input tax amounts.

 In very limited cases, substantial importers who are not the formal Importer of Record are allowed to deduct input tax amounts.

+Practically, it is appropriate to assume that entities who are not the Importer of Record (IOR) are not allowed to deduct import consumption tax.
 An exception that allows the deduction of input tax amounts for those not being the importer of record exists under Basic Consumption Tax Notification 11-1-6 "Handling in Cases Where the Substantial Importer and the Importer of Record Differ".
+This directive states that even if the importer of record differs from the substantial importer, the following conditions, if met, allow the substantial importer to deduct the consumption tax paid on their taxable goods:

 1. The substantial importer sells the taxable goods to the importer of record (manufacturer, etc.) for a consideration after importing.